pdsinterop/pdsinterop.github.io/practice.md

 [Noel De Martin](https://noeldemartin.com), [Vincent  Tunru](https://vincenttunru.com), [Timea Turdean](https://timeaturdean.com), and [Tim Standen](https://www.linkedin.com/in/tim-standen-6bb4b393) answered the call and their responses follow (edited for clarity, brevity, and flow).

+### Summary

+It's a challenge to integrate multiple data models or libraries, and document your own.
+Multiple or unofficial standards for pod discovery, type indexes, and servers makes building apps more complex.
+Views become coupled to the document format.

+Beyond Solid, dealing with unpredictable availability of data, supporting migrations, and the unwieldiness of JavaScript dependency hell adds another layer of challenges for any app developer.
+We need a framework that handles reading and writing data.

+Interop working well means multiple apps operating on the same data and this would ideally be seamless.
+Mastodon and the Fediverse are examples of how this feels like magic.

+It would be exciting to have schemas translating easily and ideally without needing to build them into the app.
+Security done right with a framework would let developers focus on the front end and app experience.
+Owning your data is a welcome relief to feeling beholden to large platforms

 ---

 ## 1) What's your experience with making Solid apps interoperable?
 What challenges have you encountered?
 What possible solutions are you looking for or working on?